-Even if you just heard about virtual interior design, it’s already causing a stir in the design community and beyond.
+Even if you have just heard about virtual interior design, it’s already causing a stir in the design community and beyond.

-I think it is essential to address some of the impressions that exist today and provide a little more information about online designers in general.
+It is essential to address some of the impressions that exist today and provide a little more information about online designers in general.

 WE ARE STEALING THE WORK OF THE TRADITIONAL DESIGNER.

-Online design is raising some concerns among traditional interior design firms and even commercial sources related to the area.
+Online design is raising concerns among traditional interior design firms and even commercial sources related to the area.

 I firmly believe that there is plenty of room for both design pathways.